Indira Gandhi: Early life and career

-Indira Gandhi was born Indira Nehru, into a Kashmiri Pandit family on 19 November 1917 in Allahabad.
-Her father, Jawaharlal Nehru, was a leading figure in the movement for independence from British rule, and became the first Prime Minister of the Dominion (and later Republic) of India.
-She was the only child (she had a younger brother who died young), and grew up with her mother, Kamala Nehru, at the Anand Bhavan, a large family estate in Allahabad.
-She had a lonely and unhappy childhood.
-Her father was often away, directing political activities or incarcerated, while her mother was frequently bedridden with illness, and later suffered an early death from tuberculosis.
-She had limited contact with her father, mostly through letters.
+Indira Gandhi was born in British ruled India as Indira Nehru, into a Kashmiri Pandit family on 19 November 1917 in Allahabad (present-day Prayagraj) in Uttar Pradesh.
+Her father, Jawaharlal Nehru, was a leading figure in the Indian movement for independence from British rule, and became the first Prime Minister of the Dominion (and later Republic) of India.
+Indira was her parents' only surviving child (she had a younger brother who died while young); she grew up with her mother, Kamala Nehru, at the Anand Bhavan, a large family estate in Allahabad.
+In 1930, the Nehru family donated the mansion to the Indian National Congress and renamed it Swaraj Bhavan (meaning abode of freedom).
+A new mansion was built nearby to serve as the family residence and given the name of the old Anand Bhavan.
+Indira had a lonely and unhappy childhood.
+Her father was often away, directing political activities or incarcerated, while her mother was frequently bedridden with illness and later suffered an early death from tuberculosis.
+Indira had limited contact with her father, mostly through letters.

-Indira was taught mostly at home by tutors and attended school intermittently until matriculation in 1934.
-She was a student at the Modern School in Delhi, St. Cecilia's and St. Mary's Convent schools in Allahabad, the International School of Geneva, the Ecole Nouvelle in Bex, and the Pupils' Own School in Poona and Bombay, which is affiliated with the University of Mumbai.
-She and her mother Kamala moved to the Belur Math headquarters of the Ramakrishna Mission where Swami Ranganathananda was her guardian.
-She went on to study at the Vishwa Bharati in Santiniketan, which became Visva-Bharati University in 1951.
-It was during her interview with him that Rabindranath Tagore named her Priyadarshini, literally "looking at everything with kindness" in Sanskrit, and she came to be known as Indira Priyadarshini Nehru.
-A year later, however, she had to leave university to attend to her ailing mother in Europe.
+Indira Nehru was taught mostly at home by tutors and attended school intermittently until matriculation in 1934.
+She was a student at the Modern School in Delhi, St. Cecilia's and St. Mary's Convent schools in Allahabad, the International School of Geneva in Geneva, the Ecole Nouvelle in Bex in Vaud, Switzerland, and the Pupils' Own School in Poona in Maharashtra and in Bombay, which is affiliated with the University of Mumbai.
+She and her mother moved to the Belur Math headquarters of the Ramakrishna Mission where Swami Ranganathananda was her guardian.
+Indira then studied at the Vishwa Bharati in Santiniketan, which became Visva-Bharati University in 1951.
+During an interview with Rabindranath Tagore, he named Indira Priyadarshini, which means "looking at everything with kindness" in Sanskrit and she became known as Indira Priyadarshini Nehru.
+A year later, however, she had to leave university to attend to her ailing mother in Lausanne, Switzerland.
 There it was decided that Indira would continue her education at the University of Oxford.
-After her mother died, she attended the Badminton School for a brief period before enrolling at Somerville College in 1937 to study history.
-Indira had to take the entrance examination twice, having failed at her first attempt with a poor performance in Latin.
-At Oxford, she did well in history, political science and economics, but her grades in Latin—a compulsory subject—remained poor.
-Indira did, however, have an active part within the student life of the university, such as membership in the Oxford Majlis Asian Society.
+After her mother died, Indira attended the Badminton School in Bristol, England for a short time period and then enrolled at Somerville College in Oxford in 1937 to study history.
+She had to take the entrance examination twice, having failed at her first attempt with a poor performance in Latin.
+At Oxford, she excelled in history, political science, and economics but her grades in Latin—a compulsory subject—remained poor.
+However she was active socially at the university and was a member of the Oxford Majlis Asian Society.